SEIR-7-06/react-state-counter/README.md

 <br>

-At this point you might want to take some time to refresh yourself on our previous lesson on using the `this` keyword in a JavaScript class.

 We use a class as a blueprint to create many instances of a certain type of object.
-For example, we could have a Person class to create many Person objects.
-Whenever we wanted to reference properties on the instance (those objects that get created) we used `this` to reference the instance.
-Here, when App is rendered, we're creating an instance of the `App` class.
+For example, we could have a Person class to create many Person objects. `this` refers to the instance of the class.
+When App is rendered we're creating an instance of the `App` class.
+Anytime we want to access properties on that instance we'll use the `this` keyword.
 We will be adding other properties and methods to our classes and we always use the `this` keyword to access them.
+Feel free to review our previous lesson on JavaScript classes and our use of the `this` keyword to access properties and methods.

 If this doesn't quite gel yet, no worries.
 Often times it takes a while of using React classes before this fully starts to gel.